TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 This was interesting because I only sent an audio signal on channel 1, not the third one 🧐.
 During testing, I got multiple variants of this, for example, sending audio on channel 2 resulted in audio on channel 2, 4, 6 and 8.

-No matter what adjustments I made, the audio was always barely recognizable, and it sounded like it was skipping samples 👂.
+No matter what adjustments I made, the audio was always barely recognizable, and it sounded like it was skipping samples.

+I also went downs the rabbit hole of updating the speaker because I saw that the changelog included something about ultranet compatibility.
+Unfortunatly this didn't change anything to my situation.

-At that point, I decided to take a step back from the transmitter 🖐 and turn my attention to the receiver, maybe I'll have better luck 🍀.
+At that point, I decided to take a step back from the transmitter and turn my attention to the receiver, maybe I'll have better luck 🍀.

 ### Receiver

 So, the receiver… well, how do I put this?
-It was even worse than I expected 😟.
+It was even worse than I expected 😢.
 I couldn't get anything stable or consistent.
 All I could capture were small chunks of audio, with the aes3rx module showing an "active" status only intermittently.
 Definitely not the kind of reliable performance I was aiming for.

 At this point, I decided to go back and re-watch the video that originally inspired this whole project 📺.
 While watching Christian troubleshoot similar issues, I noticed that he had solved his problems by increasing the clock speed going into the aes3rx module, pushing it up to 200 MHz 💨.
-This immediately stood out to me as a potential fix for my situation 💡.
+This immediately stood out to me as a potential fix for my situation.

 *Note: At this point I was still deriving the "main clock" from the 27 MHz crystal provided by the Tang Nano 9k.
 I was also only providing a ~100MHz clock to the aes3rx module.*

 So, I went ahead and tested this.
 I decided to increase the PLL factors of the main clock to push it closer to that 200 MHz target.
 Unfortunately, this is where my lack of experience with FPGAs really showed.
 No matter what I tried, I couldn't make it work properly.
 The best I could manage was around 150 MHz, and anything beyond that would cause the module to brick 🧱.

-But after much trial and error 🛠️, I stumbled upon a solution.
+But after much trial and error, I stumbled upon a "solution".
 Instead of using the 27 MHz crystal, I switched to the 24.576 MHz clock from the PLL1707.
 I fed that into the PLL, adjusting the factors until I could reach a 245.76 MHz "main clock".
 And just like that… I was able to decode the data.

 While this was a breakthrough, I’m not entirely happy with the outcome 😕.
 For one, it means that 44.1 kHz Ultranet support is now off the table.
 Moreover, the whole project now relies heavily on a "patch" that I don’t fully understand, something I’ll definitely need to revisit for part 2 🤔.